SiddharthSingi/Advanced_Lane_Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Initially, I had taken a region of interest first and then used different color channels to get a binary image, this works in the S channel but not on sobel operators.
-In the Sobel operation we divide the image pixels by np.max(abs_sobel), and due to the black part of the image generated after using ROI, this value would be too high and would hence identify incorrect lines on the image
+In the Sobel operation we divide the image pixels by np.max(abs_sobel), and due to the black part of the image generated after using ROI, this value would be too high and would hence identify incorrect lines on the image.

+My pipeline fails in rains and at night when there is a lot of artificial light reflecting of the road.
+And it also fails on shadows created by objects not on the road.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.